survivejs/webpack-book/manuscript/building_with_webpack/07_analyzing_build_statistics.md

 leanpub-end-insert
 ```

 If you execute `npm run stats` now, you should find *stats.json* at your project root after it has finished processing.
-We can take this file and pass it to [the online tool](http://webpack.github.io/analyse/).
-Note that the tool works only over HTTP!
-If your data is sensitive, consider using [the standalone version](https://github.com/webpack/analyse) instead.

-Besides helping you to understand your bundle composition, the tool can help you to optimize your output further.

-T> You can achieve similar results through Webpack's Node.js API and there's [a plugin](https://www.npmjs.com/package/stats-webpack-plugin) too.
+Even though having a look at the file itself gives you some idea of what's going on, often it's preferable to use a specific tool for that.
+I've listed a few alternatives below:

+* [The official analyse tool](http://webpack.github.io/analyse/) gives you recommendations and a good idea of your application dependency graph.
+[Source](https://github.com/webpack/analyse).
+* [Webpack Visualizer](https://chrisbateman.github.io/webpack-visualizer/) provides a pie chart showing your bundle composition.
+This is handy for understanding which dependencies contribute to the size of the overall result.
+* [Webpack Chart](https://alexkuz.github.io/webpack-chart/) is another similar visualization.
+* [robertknight/webpack-bundle-size-analyzer](https://github.com/robertknight/webpack-bundle-size-analyzer) gives a text based composition.

+When you are optimizing the size of your bundle output, these tools are invaluable.
+The official tool has the most functionality, but even a simple visualization can reveal problem spots.

+## Webpack Stats Plugin

+If you want to manage stats through a plugin, check out [stats-webpack-plugin](https://www.npmjs.com/package/stats-webpack-plugin).
+It gives you a bit more control over the output.
+You can use it to exclude certain dependencies from the output for example.

 ## Conclusion

+It is useful to analyze your build output.
+You can use the same technique with older projects to understand their composition.

-There isn't a lot more to say about analyzing the build output.
-To complete our setup, we could make it possible to push our build output to static hosting like GitHub Pages.
-In practice you would probably use something more sophisticated, but this is enough for demonstrating simple applications and libraries.
+To complete our setup, we'll set up a little deployment script that will allow us to push build output to GitHub Pages.
+In practice you would use something more sophisticated, but it's enough to illustrate the idea.